Home —> Direct vs. Diffuse Lighting: Picking the Right Technique for Each Inspection Task

 1. Principles of Direct Lighting

-Direct illumination directs light at the object from a defined angle or set of angles.
+Direct illumination aims light at the object from a defined angle or set of angles.
 The light travels in a controlled direction and strikes the surface at a specific angle of incidence.
 The camera collects light that is either reflected specularly or scattered diffusely from the surface, depending on the surface finish.

 Dark-Field Direct Illumination